 Advice to anyone managing family expectations

-Here are some tips to help you navigate a conversation with your family about your work and study goals:
+Here are some tips that may help you navigate a conversation with your family about your work and study goals:

-- you could ask an elder sibling, family member, community member, friend, teacher or someone else you trust to help you plan or facilitate this discussion.
+- You could ask an older sibling, family member, elder, community member, friend, teacher or someone else you trust to help you plan or support this discussion.

-- be prepared to compromise and negotiate options that you are both willing to accept.
+- Be prepared to compromise and negotiate options together.

-- take care of yourself and reach out for support if you feel like you need it.
+- Take care of yourself and reach out for support if you need it.
 You could try some tips for a healthy headspace or connect with a friend, family, community member, or someone else you trust.

 'Talk about those feelings!
 Whether to a friend, teacher, colleague, family or professional, conversations about your feelings matter!
 It can be really scary, nerve wracking and awkward but also liberating, inspiring and funny when you find that connection point.
 You’re not alone.’